Back to Blog

 A 13-week forecast is not a report you build and file away.
 It is a decision-making tool.
 Here is how to use it:

-Time Your Big Expenditures.
 If you see a strong cash position in weeks 6 through 8, that might be the right window to place your next co-man run.
 If weeks 3 through 5 look tight, you might negotiate with your co-man to push the deposit by a week.
+The forecast gives you the data to have these conversations proactively.

 Negotiate with Leverage